Jay4242/Strix/README.md

 4. Press `Ctrl + Shift + F9` to toggle the grid overlay on or off.

-5. When the overlay is visible, type two alphanumeric characters to highlight a specific cell by its ID.
-The mouse pointer will move to the center of that cell and click automatically.
+5. When the overlay is visible:
+   - Type **two alphanumeric characters** (e.g., `b3`) to select a main grid cell.
+The pointer will move and click in the center of that cell.
+   - After selecting a main cell, a 3x3 subgrid appears inside it.
+   - Type **two more characters** (e.g., `a1`) to select a subcell within that main cell.
+The pointer will move and click in the center of the subcell, and the overlay will automatically hide.

 6. To stop the program, terminate it from the terminal (e.g., with `Ctrl+C`).